timaxin/minesweeper/README.md

 I do like playing minesweeper on PC and mobile platforms in different variations with various options, like accordions, controls inversion and different themes.

-This project is just my variation on this classic game.
+This project is just my variation of this classic game.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>